Last Updated: June 12, 2026

 5. Poor Consistency

-Gentle, consistent practice is frequently more useful than strong occasional sessions.
+Gentle, consistent practice more useful than strong occasional sessions.

 Home Yoga for Back Pain